TheRemote/MinecraftBedrockServer/README.md

     <li>Removed wget dependency</li>
     <li>Added gawk dependency -- this should not have any impact on most systems but on systems that use mawk by default this will fix server startup issues related to timestamps since mawk doesn't support strftime</li>
     <li>Fixed stop.sh's -t countdown option (thanks da99Beast, issue #94)</li>
+    <li>Fixed a nasty issue where the installation of libcurl3 over the top of libcurl4 is allowed in some configurations (like Ubuntu 18.04) and was clobbering curl (thanks Goretech)</li>
   </ul>
   <li>July 1st 2021</li>
   <ul>